ThinhVu/LJs/README.md

 6. …

 ## what is what
-ljs is an virtual DOM based javascript framework which help you manipulate the DOM automatically.
+ljs is an virtual DOM based js framework which help you manipulate the DOM automatically.

-It similar to a lot of well known libraries, frameworks: [ReactJs](https://reactjs.org/), [VueJs](https://vuejs.org/), [MitrhilJs](https://mithril.js.org/), [Bobril](http://bobril.com/),
+It similar to a lot of well-known libs, frameworks like: [ReactJs](https://reactjs.org/), [VueJs](https://vuejs.org/), [MitrhilJs](https://mithril.js.org/), ...

 ### Reason
-Now a day, we have a lot js libraries, frameworks which automatically manipulate DOM.
-Using these libs, frameworks make our web app easier to develop, maintain, scale, etc...
+Now a day, we have a lot js libs, frameworks which automatically update DOM when data change.
+Using these libs, frameworks make our web application easier to develop, maintain, etc...

 Each libs, frameworks have their strength and weakness.
-And performance of these libraries, frameworks also very good too.
+Performance of these libraries, frameworks also very good too.

 #### So what is the reason why I continue to re-invent the wheel?

 The problem is some of these libs, frameworks is too complex.
-It come up with a lot of useful tools, well design dependency libs, different architect design (angularjs), etc,....
+So to make it easier to use, a lot of tools has been developed too,...

-And the core code is hard to read for new comer.
+Another reason is the core of these libs, framework is also hard to understand for new comer.

 So before we ready to make things by using these libs, frameworks, we need spend a lot of time to learn to understand what is what, and what do what.
 (Of course, it worthy, but sometimes it still hurt.)

-That is the reason why I create ljs.
+That why I create ljs.

-All I want is to make a very simple framework (in both idea and implementation) which have the same useful features as above libs, frameworks but take less time to learn (15-20 minutes is accepted).
+All I want is to make a very simple framework (in both idea and implementation) which have the same features as above libs, frameworks but take less time to learn (15-20 minutes is accepted).

 ### Why ljs
 I think 'l' - in lower case - is one of the most simple character, just a vertical line.